| Considering Getting a Dog Dogs are arguably one of the best companions that a human can find, so it goes without saying

 disappointment by realizing that every dog is an individual-- just like people.
 Your new dog’s personality and needs may be much different from the dog you

+had before, even if he is the same breed.
 You should also avoid getting a dog solely because a member of your family

 wants one.
 Regardless of which person is actually in charge of the